 IT Strategy & Planning

-• Advocate efficient use and management of our resources through wise use of technology and multiyear fiscal planning which provides stability and supports longer-term IT management strategies.
+- Advocate efficient use and management of our resources through wise use of technology and multiyear fiscal planning which provides stability, sustainability, and supports longer-term IT strategies.

-• Establish institutional technology standards that ensure interoperability of systems and reduced costs.
+- Establish institutional technology standards that ensure interoperability of systems and reduced TCO.

 - Support the campus mission through adaptive and innovative use of technology.